gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Many climbers have a story about that one pair of shoes where they chose that half size too small.
 It’s definitely not an uncommon problem in the ongoing quest to find out what we can wear – but maybe try not to make your first pair the one where you went a step too far.

-(anonymous discord member quotes go here)
+(TODO: anonymous discord member quotes go here)

 <!--* knowledgeable and capable sales staff can be immensely helpful bridging your experience gap-->
 A further advantage to a good brick and mortar store is that you can have a knowledgeable salesperson next to you.